aseaboyer-intrax/stdclassjs/README.md

     * "What about ..." __NO__
     * Any wrapping of anything would create overhead and side effects.
 Do it yourself if you want to.
 * Break if you modify your classes outside of its pervue.
     * Feel free to modify prototypes, attach properties willy-nilly, or extend StdClass classes any way you want.
-This is a _tool_, __not__ a _framework_.
 * Break instanceof or require a third-party way of checking pedigree.
 * Use Object.create or anything that is only in ECMAScript "newer than your environment supports" Edition.
 * Juggle.